New Year New Year’s Eve celebrations are everywhere in Luxembourg

-On 31 December, as the year's last hours count down, Luxembourgers like to get together with their family and friends and celebrate.
-While welcoming the New Year in Luxembourg's party hotspots is popular, many Luxembourgers like to enjoy having a festive time at home, either with their family or having invited some close friends for a New Year’s Eve dinner.
-On 1 January, many use the bank holiday to visit relatives and wish them Alles Guddes am neie Joer!
+On 31 December, as the year's last hours count down, Luxembourgers like to get together with their family and friends to celebrate.
+Coming together in public is a popular way to greet the new year, but many like to enjoy a festive evening with close friends or family at home for a New Year's Eve dinner.
+On 1 January, which is a bank holiday, it is customary to have a long sleep-in and then visit relatives to wish them Alles Guddes am neie Joer!
 And sometimes a wig made of goat's hair …

 New Year's Eve celebrations